 To help seniors get the best care, caregivers need to be strong health advocates and ask for important tests before serious symptoms show up.
 This can be intimidating because we’re not medical professionals and don’t know what to ask for.

-Dr. Joel Kahn, a cardiologist who focuses on prevention, shares his 6 best tips on the most effective heart health tests.
-He recommends asking for these tests during routine office visits or if your older adult is in the Emergency Room because of chest pains.
+Dr. Joel Kahn, a cardiologist focused on prevention, shares his 6 best tips for the most effective heart health tests.
+He recommends asking for these tests during routine office visits or if your loved one is in the Emergency Room for chest pain.

-Dr. Kahn’s expert recommendations help you keep your older adult’s heart as healthy as possible.
+Dr. Kahn’s expert recommendations may help you keep an older adult’s heart as healthy as possible.
 We’ve summarized his key recommendations here.

 1. Ask for a coronary artery calcium scan (CACS)

-A CACS is the most accurate way to find out if heart arteries are getting blocked.
+A CACS is the most accurate way to determine whether heart arteries are being blocked.

 Key facts about CACS:

-2. In the ER, never leave without a complete evaluation
+2. Never leave the ER without a complete evaluation

-If your older adult has chest pain, pressure, tightness, or squeezing, Dr. Kahn recommends going to an emergency room, not an urgent care clinic.
+If your loved one has chest pain, pressure, tightness, or squeezing, Dr. Kahn recommends going to an emergency room, not an urgent care clinic.

 What to ask for in the ER:

-3. A repeat ECG to compare to the initial one
+- A repeat ECG to compare with the initial one

-4. A definitive test before discharge – either a treadmill stress test with echocardiography (no radiation) or nuclear imaging (radiation).
-If CACS or advanced coronary CT angiogram (uses iodine dye) is available, do one of those to make sure arteries are clean.
+- A definitive test before discharge – either a treadmill stress test with echocardiography (no radiation) or nuclear imaging (radiation).
+If CACS or an advanced coronary CT angiogram (which uses iodine dye) is available, do one to ensure the arteries are clear.

-Dr. Kahn says that ER’s are under pressure to get patients out the door so they’re not as likely to do in-depth exams.
+Dr. Kahn says that ERs are under pressure to get patients out the door, so they’re less likely to perform in-depth exams.
 He’s seen charts from young people who got basic evaluations in the ER and were sent home, only to die of massive heart attacks within days.

 3. Ask for 5 advanced lab tests